-Over the past couple of days, I have been deeply absorbed in two new books on American psychiatry—books that are, without exaggeration, poles apart on the question of psychiatry's direction and influence.
+Two new books on American psychiatry are poles apart on the question of psychiatry's direction and influence.

 The differences between these two books are striking.
 Watters and Warner have focused on more or less the same phenomenon, but come up with diametrical assessments of it, a source of interest in itself.
 Watters contends, "It turns out that we have not only been changing the way the world talks about and treats mental illness—we have been changing the mental illnesses themselves."
 Warner writes, quite seriously, "People who share the views I used to espouse don't see themselves as prejudiced.
 They believe they are raising their voices in protest of a world that's gone mad, and, in particular, providing necessary push back against a pharmaceutical industry that's grown way too powerful."
 Their "naysaying" is "voiced as concern," she concedes, "but what it really is, most of the time, is prejudice.
 And it's a poison."

 Because Watters's perspective is so original and his book so full of facts and evidence, I will save my comments on it for a separate post.
 A brilliant book, it deserves a thoughtful read, as well as all the praise that has been bestowed on it.

 With Warner's book, on the other hand, one wonders in disbelief how a popular and talented New York Times columnist could build her book around claims such as "People who share the views I used to espouse don't see themselves as prejudiced," and not feel a twinge of embarrassment in doing so.
 Her judgment is all the more surprising because the book is explicitly an about-face on Perfect Madness, where American "hyper-parenting" (compared with France's more laissez-faire approach to child-rearing) struck Warner four years ago as "just plain crazy," not least in its emphasis on Ritalin as a means of advancing what she viewed as frenzied American perfectionism.